Shree2000/Shree2000/README.md

 ### Hi there 👋
+## FOOTBALL , FINANCE and DEVELOPMENT. :heart:

+Working on Web-technologies.

+Reach me at shree1608@gmail.com. :thumbsup:

 <!--
 **Shree2000/Shree2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.